CharityComms’ Inspiring Communicators Awards recognise and celebrate people who are inspirational communicators within or for their organisations.

 What’s the deadline for entering?

-The deadline for 2016 nominations is now closed.
-The winners will be announced at our Awards evening on 24 November.
+The deadline for entries is Thursday September 26 at 5pm.
+The 2019 winners will be announced at our Awards evening on 28 November 2019.

 Any questions?
 Please email email@example.com